ReconCycle/reconcycle.github.io/docs/urdf_converter/creating_step_file.rst

 Link shapes definitions
 -----------------

-Kinematic links for urdf are created automaticly from the joints elements relations.
-With the link "definition" element we only need to connect diffrent parts of our initial robot CAD shape to corespoding links.
+Kinematic links for urdf are automatically created from the joint element relations.

-link_LINKNAME_*
+Using the 'definition' link element, we connect different parts of our initial robot CAD shape to corespoding links.

-Not all link names from urdf assembly definiton need to have shape definions
+This is done with proper naming of subassemblies or parts, with template naming convection "link_LINKNAME_*", where "link_" is the definition identifier and "LINKNAME" is connecting specific shapes to the links.
+All "LINKNAME" must have a pair in the urdf definition "CHILD".
+A kinematic link that "CHILD" does not have any "link_CHILD" counterpart is also possible, it will have only kinematic definition and no geometric shapes.

-The shapes than are not hiarchily in any link they are automatily added to urdf base link
+The shapes that are not hierarchical in any "link_" definition are automatically added to the URDF base link.

 .. image:: figures_creating_step/tree_shapes.PNG
    :width: 350px